modx-pro/Docs/docs/en/components/minishop2/interface/category.md

 #### Transfer to subcategory

 If you are dragging a product to **another** category member, it will be **transferred** there.
-That is to say its fild parent will change.
+That is to say its field parent will change.

 In such a manner one may swiftly change the embedded goods category, but only if any product is already displayed in it.